17 Division Street, Colborne

 Additional Historical and Genealogical Information

 Adam King (ca. 1817-?) was referred to as a merchant in the Land Office record of his purchase of Lot 242.
 Later census and gazetteer entries referred to him as a baker, grocer, or confectioner, and once (1861 census) as a bailiff.
 He was a Scotsman, who appeared in Cramahe censuses from 1861 through 1881.
-He was married to Eliza Ash (ca. 1817-?) and as far as I can tell they had a single child, William L. (ca. 1852-?).
+He was married to Eliza Ash (ca. 1817-?) and as far as can be determined they had a single child, William Lewis (ca. 1852-?).

-King sold the property to the Ontario Loan and Savings Company on 3/5/1888.
-It was purchased a week later (3/17/1888) by Richard Thorburn.
-Since King didn’t appear in the 1891 census, my guess is he left Cramahe (or died?) soon after selling the property.
+King sold the property to the Ontario Loan and Savings Company on 5 March 1888.
+It was purchased soon after (17 March 1888) by Richard Thorburn.
+Since King didn’t appear in the 1891 census, he apparently left Cramahe (or died?) soon after selling the property.

 Richard Thorburn (1842-1900) was a physician who appeared in Cramahe birth and death records from 1876 to 1896.
 He was born in Queenston, Ontario and was practicing in Niagara in 1871, living with his mother and sisters.
 His office in Colborne was on King Street, at least in 1882 and 1885.
 After leaving Colborne in the late 1890’s he moved to Toronto, where he died of a stroke in 1900.
 He invariably appeared alone in Cramahe censuses, and I can find no evidence that he ever married.

 It is pretty clear that Thorburn, Hewson, and Brown lived in the house.
 In fact, Hewson was listed as living on Division Street in the 1911 census.
-I think Thorburn probably moved his practice there from King Street when he bought the house in 1888.
-It was then used as a home/ practice by a sequence of doctors to our cut-off date of 1921 and beyond.
+Thorburn probably moved his practice there from King Street when he bought the house in 1888.
+It was then used as a home/practice by a sequence of doctors to our cut-off date of 1921 and beyond.